Recreation and land

 Marsh Road Timber Sale

 Areas within Lochloosa Wildlife Conservation Area totaling 26 acres (see map) will undergo a pine thinning to reduce tree density.
 This work will improve growing space for the best quality trees, thus maintaining and improving forest health.
 When work is under way, please watch for log trucks entering and exiting the property.
-Contracts allow for work to be conducted through Nov.
-17, 2024.
+A contract extension allows the work to be conducted through Nov.
+17, 2025.

 Posted 9-13-2024